bowsr/DESRU/HOWITWORKS.md

 Some version names are shortened as there's a limited amount of text that can be shown in this row.
 *(e.g. 6.66r2 means 6.66 Rev 2)*

-Some letters representing flags will show up next to the game version in parentheses `(MFRS)`.
+Some letters representing flags will show up next to the game version in parentheses `(MFRSL)`.
 ```
 M - Bundled Freescroll Macro is enabled
 F - Firewall rule is detected and enabled